SDL-Hercules-390/hyperion/readme/README.NETWORKING.md

 Also note that it is _highly recommended_ that you stick with using _only_ the current official _RELEASE_ version of WinPCap and _**NOT**_ any type of 'alpha' OR 'beta' version! _ALPHA AND BETA VERSIONS OF WINPCAP ARE **NOT SUPPORTED!** Only official RELEASE versions are supported!_

-When you visit the WinPCap download web page, you need need to scroll down the page a bit to reach the OFFICIAL RELEASE VERSION of WinPcap.
+When you visit the WinPCap download web page, you need to scroll down the page a bit to reach the OFFICIAL RELEASE VERSION of WinPcap.
 They usually put their Beta versions at the top of the page, and BETA versions ARE NOT SUPPORTED. *Please* scroll down the page and use and official RELEASE version.
 Thanks.

 You may, if you want, use a beta version of WinPCap, but if you do, then you're on your own if you have any problems with it!